Organize and track your query letters to literary agents and publishers.

 QueryTracker is not just another list of agents.
 In fact, our agent list is secondary to the real purpose and power of QueryTracker.

-QueryTracker.net is a model for what I like to call "Social Data Gathering."
-Which means each QT user contributes data about their query and agent experiences.
-Alone, this data does not reveal much, but when combined with the data from our ever-growing membership, we can see trends and identify important aspects of an individual agent's actions.
+QueryTracker is about data.
+Each QT user contributes data about their query and agent experiences.
+Alone, this data does not reveal much, but when combined with the data from thousands of other authors, we can see trends and identify important aspects of an agent's query habits.

 • Date sent